afrid029/E-Commerce-Challange/README.md

 Possible Future Updates
 =======================
   + A user can see the products without login but should need to be logged in to buy products.
   + Confirm the signup via mail.
-It should be implemented.
+It should be implemented to avoid fake emails.
   + Enabling forgot password feature.
   + validate the password and email
   + There can be two type of consumers. seller and buyer.